Visit Skagit’s farm stands for a fresh take on fresh foods

 After 23 years in the food industry, Managing Partner of Nell Thorn, Albie Bjornberg has experience in nearly every facet of restaurant operations.
 Before directing restaurants in Canada and the U.S., he worked for 8 years in kitchens and graduated magna cum laude from Le Cordon Bleu in Portland, OR.
 Albie is also a certified sommelier, curating the extensive wine list at Nell Thorn – a bonus with both cooking and pairing tips!

-Rachel Sobczak has been integral to the Skagit food and school garden community since the early 2000’s.
-As a baker and food educator, she offers hearth-style breads and pastries, online baking workshops and a Bread CSA through her bakery, Rachael & Bread.
-For four years she has been the driving force behind the La Conner School District’s school garden and food education program – teaching all to know your food from seed to stomach!
+Rachael Sobczak has been integral to the Skagit food and school garden community since the early 2000’s.
+As a baker and food educator, she offers hearth-style breads and pastries at her bakery located at the Port of Skagit.
+Water Tank Bakery exclusively uses freshly-milled Cairnspring Mills flour, located next door to the bakery.
+For many years Rachael was the driving force behind the La Conner School District’s school garden and food education program – teaching all to know your food from seed to stomach!

 From the ground up to the canning jar, Jennie Goforth educates Skagitonians on how to grow, cook and preserve food.
 She is the Program Coordinator for Ideas for Healthy Living at Washington State University Skagit County Extension, leading valuable programs to increase the health and resilience of the Skagit community.
 Her popular courses include Thriving on a Plant Based Diet and Food Preservation.